rutgers-apl/TaskProf2/README.md

 The speedup of the program should be around 12.2X.

-In the shell with TBB for TaskProf, run the program with TaskProf's what-if analyses.
+In the shell with TBB for TaskProf2, run the program with TaskProf2's what-if analyses.
 We provide a shell script.

 	cd <ART_ROOT>/benchmarks/nbody/tprof/nbody/parallelCK